ENSpunks/likebuttonbase/README.md

 ## Past

 > Much that once was is lost, for none now live who remember it.
-It began with the forging of the Like button.
+It began with the forging of the great like button.
 > -Galadriel

 > The like button on the social networking website Facebook was first enabled on February 9, 2009...The like button